raiden-network/raiden/docs/rest_api.rst

 **Register a Token**

 .. warning::
-   For the Bespin release it is not be possible to register more than two tokens, due to security reasons in order to minimise possible loss of funds in the case of bugs.
+   For the Coruscant release it is not be possible to register more than two tokens, due to security reasons in order to minimise possible loss of funds in the case of bugs.
    The two token that are registered are DAI and WETH.

 .. http:put:: /api/(version)/tokens/(token_address)